Yaoyaolingbro/notebook/docs/ZJU_CS/3DCV/lec6.md

 **Recap the Idea**:

 - All the inliers will agree with each other on the translation vector;
-- The outliers will disagree with each other( RANSAC only ha guarantees if there are <50% outliers)
+- The outliers will disagree with each other( RANSAC only has guarantees if there are <50% outliers)

 > All good matches are alike; every bad match is bad in its own way.
 >